Damzwan/sketchmate/docs/DRAW_ENGINE_PERF.md

 its input anyway so the extra cost is negligible and off-thread. `translate` parses/patches/re-stringifies per id on the worker; the main side still sends one tiny message.
 Legacy-tolerant (handles a stored object too).

+The string mirror is now also a byte-bounded LRU at rest: 24 MB on low-end mobile, 48 MB on other mobile, and 96 MB on desktop.
+It is trimmed only after 30 seconds idle, so an active multi-tile pass keeps its complete working set.
+An evicted id uses the existing `{ missing }` self-heal path: main re-upserts that tile's authoritative objects and retries once.
+The enlivened Fabric LRU is trimmed at the same idle boundary (128 / 256 / 768 objects respectively), so path graphs and clipping cache canvases do not recreate a second whole scene inside the worker while the drawing is idle.

 ### P3 — ✅ FIXED — z-index map rebuilt O(all objects) after every stroke commit